frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/articles/calculation-of-valuation-rate-as-per-fifo-and-moving-average.md

 15 * 113.33 = **1700** which leaves us 15 qty in stock amounting to **1700**.

-If you check, even though the quantity is same the stock value is different but both amounts to a total of 3400 only.
+If you check, even though the quantity is same and the stock value is different but both amounts to a total of 3400 only.